 Released in late 2002, NGINX web server was developed to “serve the needs of the new millennium”.
 Igor Sysoev, its founder, initiated the project to focus on high concurrency, high performance, and low memory usage.
 Originally created for the Russian web portal, Rambler, it was adopted by many high traffic sites because of its rock-solid performance.

 NGINX (pronounced as “engine-x”) is open-source software for web serving, caching, media streaming, reverse proxying, load balancing and more.
 NGINX web server is designed to maximize performance while using minimum resources.

 NGINX was created to solve the C10k, a real-world problem to handle a large number of visitors at the same time.
 C10k is a serious challenge that refers to a server handling ten thousand concurrent connections.

 NGINX is a highly optimized, very light and fast web server built for sustained performance under increasing stress (number of request and number of concurrent users).
 Considering the advantages, it comes as no surprise that a number of WordPress powered websites are moving towards NGINX hosting.

 Apache, the most popular web server till date is developed and maintained by the Apache Foundation.

-Apache is known for its reliability, compatibility, and an impressive range of features and support almost all popular server-side languages including PHP, Python, and Perl.
+Apache is known for its reliability, compatibility, and an impressive range of features and supports almost all popular server-side languages including PHP, Python, and Perl.